"You are one of the most interesting, talented writers I know"A.G.

 My wife and I spent two days in Amsterdam, then rented a car and. with our final destination being Frankfurt, drove through Den Haag, Bruges, Antwerp, and Brussels.
 (This also gave me an opportunity to see European retailers).

 Den Haag is only an hour from Amsterdam.
 It has a terrific Mauritshuis museum.
 My wife and I rented an audio guide, and to our surprise even the most innocent-looking, unsuspected paintings carried some kind “amorous” meaning!
 Our favorite painting was by Peter Paul Rubens, “Old Woman and a Boy with Candles.”
 According to the museum, the painting is about an “old woman who reflects at night on lost opportunities for love.
 Perhaps she is the crone portrayed here, who passes light to the boy, thus urging him to enjoy love before it is too late.”
-(Here is my wife Rita looking at that picture).

 When we drove into Antwerp, where we intended to spend the night, to our great surprise our hotel was in a neighborhood full of orthodox Jews – it felt like we had found a little Israel in the middle of Belgium!
 As I discovered from almighty Wikipedia, after NYC, London, and Paris, Antwerp has one of the largest orthodox Jewish communities outside Israel, with a population of 15,000, and they are mostly involved in the diamond trade.
 We went to a kosher restaurant and had one of the best meals of our whole trip.
 After this meal, my wife (who is an incredible cook) almost apologetically told me that she’ll have to get some new recipes.

 My son asked me once if I enjoy driving a car.
 I had to think about it, and I replied “Sometimes.”
 I have little patience for traffic and the rude behavior of other drivers (in Denver we say that they must have come from California), so in general I am an unenthusiastic driver.
 However, driving in Europe, especially in Germany, was a pleasure.
 The roads (especially the autobahn) are flawless, there is no speed limit to worry about, and drivers follow a strict etiquette – leaving the far left lane for very, very high-speed vehicles and passing – and to top all that, the scenery was absolutely incredible: early May is a magical time of the year, with the fields yellow with rape flower.
 Our Audi A6 topped out at 109 miles an hour (I got the feeling, however, that Sixt, the car rental agency, had installed a governor to limit my enthusiasm).
 I thought I was going fast, until I found myself being passed by car after car.
 Unfortunately, at the beginning of our trip my Nikon camera died – the lens refused to come out – so most pictures on this trip were taken with my iPhone 4.
-Here are some more pictures from Europe.

 I hated Germans for a good portion of my life.
 I was not alone; I shared the hate with generations of Russians after WWII.
 Probably two-thirds of the movies made in Russia after WWII were about WWII.
 Though hate is not an emotion that should propagated, I completely understand its source: tens of millions of Russians were killed by Germans.
 Being Jewish and knowing what was done to my ancestors only added extra hate towards Germans.
 Hate was an emotion that was just dormantly there; I never acted on it, never really gave it much thought; it was just a normal part of me.